COMP1151/comp1151-design-quiz/README.md

 ## Question 2: Player Experience (6 marks)

 Based on the ten kinds of player experience described in lectures, name **two** kinds of experience that could be expected to arise in each of the following games.
-Give a one-sentence justification of each choice.
+Give a one-sentence justification for each experience type named.

 1. An online puzzle game, such as [Wordle](https://www.nytimes.com/games/wordle/index.html) or [Sudoku](https://www.nytimes.com/puzzles/sudoku).
 2. A survival horror game, such as [Five Nights at Freddy’s](https://store.steampowered.com/app/319510/Five_Nights_at_Freddys/) or [Dead Space](https://store.steampowered.com/app/1693980/Dead_Space/).